MastilovicRadoslav/MastilovicRadoslav/README.md

 Grade: 8.95/10 (Bachelor), 10.00/10 (current Master’s average, expected graduation this year)

-Activities and societies: In my free time, I enjoy physical activities like working out at the gym and running.
-I am also a passionate movie enthusiast and love spending time watching various film genres.

 I graduated with a Bachelor's degree in Applied Software Engineering from the Faculty of Technical Sciences in Novi Sad, with a final grade of 8.95/10.
-During my studies, I developed strong skills in software development, problem-solving, and project management.
-My practical experience includes various projects available on my GitHub profile.
-I am passionate about leveraging my technical skills to create innovative solutions and contribute to meaningful projects, while staying updated with the latest industry trends and technologies.

 I am currently pursuing a Master’s degree in Applied Software Engineering at the Faculty of Technical Sciences in Novi Sad, where my current GPA is 10.00/10.
-Building on my strong foundation in software development and project management, I am excited to deepen my expertise and continue working on innovative solutions.
-I expect to graduate within this year.

-Feel free to reach out for collaborations or new opportunities.
+I will not bother you much about me, just check my repositories and projects, they tell more about me.
+If you are interested in cooperation, write to me. ✅

 **

 <h3 align="left">Connect with me:</h3>